BLCM/bl3mods/Aaron0000/Balands/README.md

 MAYHEM MODE CHANGES
 -------------------
-Removed all non-enemy health-based Mayhem mode scaling.
-No skill scaling, action skill scaling, shield scaling, pet scaling, vehicle scaling, etc.
+Removed most non-enemy health-based Mayhem mode scaling other than enemy health, loot quality/quantity, and pet damage.

+Implemented the Mayhem scaling for Action skill damage in a different way to allow for individual character adjustments.
+They're now activated by investing one point in Pramunitas, Self-Repairing Systems, or Root to Rise.

 Experience gained in Mayhem Mode increased by 1.5 times (Mayhem 10 now gives 300% EXP instead of 200%, for example.)